 This guy is almost me.
 He takes shaving seriously.
 He gets up earlier in the morning so he can prep his beard.
 He believes that pre-shave, such as my slickwater solution is essential.
 He carries his own razor.
 He may also carry a silver tip badger brush to apply his shave cream.
 If he has a tough beard, he should begin by using John Allan’s scrub to start the process.
 This exfoliates dead skin and lifts the follicles to help prevent ingrown hairs and avoid skin irritation.
 His post shave is personal.
 He believes in the three-step program: pre-shave solution, Shave cream, and after-shave remedy.
 It’s the perfect shave.

 This is the closest you can get to the classic old school shave.
 This is Vito.
 This is Brando.
 This is as authentic as you can get.
 At night, when all is calm, I pour a glass of scotch, take a sip and turn on Willie Dixon blues.

-I apply hot water to my face to open the pores and exfoliate with scrub.
+I apply hot water to my face to open the pores and exfoliate with a scrub.
 I rinse clean and apply a steaming hot towel to my face.
 After the hot towel is removed, I take another sip.
-Then I pour about a quarter size of slickwatersolution in my hand and work it in to my beard, usually rubbing against the grain.
+Then I pour about a quarter size of pre-shave oil in my hand and work it into my beard, usually rubbing against the grain.
 This solution will create a barrier against the blade and reduce nicks and irritation.

 So, what kind of shaving type are you?
 What is your routine and what kind of razor do you prefer?